Budapest 6th constituency: History

 The current 6th constituency of Budapest was created in 2011 and contains parts of the pre-2011 11th, 12th and 13th constituencies of Budapest.
 Its borders have not changed since its creation.

 Members

 The constituency was first represented by Imre Vas of the Fidesz from 2014 to 2018.
 Máté Kocsis of the Fidesz was elected in 2018.

 In 2022, the constituency was won by András Jámbor of the left-wing Spark Movement, running on the unified opposition platform.
+In the 2026 election, György László Velkey of the Tisza Party was elected representative.